Call To Nature Permaculture Tree Planting Project IV – Ghana

 A fast-growing local tree species will be selected for this project (CEDRELLA).
 Call To Nature will implement this project and provide technical training.
 Peace Corp Volunteers Maria, Nathan and Adam will be responsible for maintenance, evaluation and reporting.

 -Raising a nursery shed

 -Seeding the poly bags

--Installation of water storage tank and watering hose
+-Installation of the water storage tank and a watering hose

-· To recharge ground water, deep tree root makes loose pores in the soil making it very easy for rain water travel through stores in the ground for future use.
+· To recharge groundwater.
+Deep tree roots make loose pores in the soil so that rainwater can travel through the ground and be available for future use.

-· Leaves of tree traps toxic chemicals that has been released into the atmosphere
+· Leaves of trees trap toxic chemicals that are in the atmosphere.

-· Fertilizing the soil through fallen leaves that breaks down
+· Fertilizing the soil through fallen leaves that break down.

-· This project has been designed to also serve as an educational program for schools children to learn the practices.
+· This project has been designed to also serve as an educational program for school children to learn the practices.

-The trees shall be planted in other areas such as school compounds, streets and individual homes.
+The trees will be planted in other areas, such as school compounds, streets and individual homes.